Arame-create/Bloomberg-API-for-Data-Extraction-and-Preprocessing-BRVM-Stock-Exchange/README.md

 You will need to install from statsmodels, blpapi and ipywidgets pip using the following command:

-* pip install statsmodels
+* !pip install statsmodels

-* pip install blpapi
+* !pip install blpapi

-* pip install ipywidgets
+* !pip install ipywidgets